learn-co-curriculum/SENG-LIVE-Phase-2-ProjectShowcase/05_side_effects_and_data_fetching/README.md

 - The [useEffect docs](https://reactjs.org/docs/hooks-effect.html) and
   [useEffect reference](https://reactjs.org/docs/hooks-reference.html#useeffect)
   on the React docs are a great place to start!
+- [The last guide to the useEffect Hook you’ll ever need](https://blog.logrocket.com/guide-to-react-useeffect-hook/): A great post from the logrocket blog with examples of different use cases.
 - [A Complete Guide to useEffect](https://overreacted.io/a-complete-guide-to-useeffect/):
   very in-depth blog by Dan Abramov, really great at building a good mental model of how `useEffect` works